fusioncharts/dev_centre_docs/advanced-charting/drill-down/linkedcharts.md

 * It clones all chart configuration settings from the parent chart to create the descendant charts.

-* It allows you to configure specific properties for descendant charts using the [configureLink()]{% linkTo FusionCharts.methods.configureLink %} function.
+* It allows you to configure specific properties for descendant charts using the [configureLink()](/api/fusioncharts/fusioncharts-methods#configureLink) function.

 * It uses events to notify your code of when a link is invoked, a link item is opened, and a link item is closed.